Getting a Divorce or Annulment

 - Will use their own name and health benefit number to get care and file claims

-- They won't use your name and number in DEERS
+- Won't use your name and number in DEERS

 Remarrying